-Air and Wind Tightness Building Supplier in Northern Ireland
+Air and Wind Tightness Building Supplies in Northern Ireland

-ECOHomes Store is based in Ballymena, supplying the whole of Northern Ireland with Air and Wind tightness products to enhance the sustainability of your home or Self Build project.
+ECOHomes Store is based in Ballymena, supplying the whole of Northern Ireland with Air and Wind tightness products to enhance the sustainability of your home or Self Build project for a passive house specification.
 We are not just suppliers we can advise you on the best materials to suit your home or Self Build including the installation process.
+We can also create technical installation drawings to help with the installation process of our air tightness materials!
 Our staff have took part in passive / Low energy detailing training programs to enhance our knowledge and expertise in Air tight materials, thermal bridging and air tight membranes that you could install in your building project.
 Check out our training here: https://ecohomesstore.co.uk/thirst-knowledge We are passionate about the supply and use of high performance products for the construction market.
 The products available include Partel Air and Wind-tightness range which can dramatically enhance the performance of the building and therefore reduce energy use.
 Contact us today for a chat about your project for advice on product selection or a quotation from your current plans.

 Super Insulation is one of the crucial aspects of Passive House Design.
 In a standard build the levels of insulation are only the minimum levels required by Building Control and are not sufficient to satisfy the Passive Standard of between 0.10 - 0.15 W/m2K (also known as ‘U’ Values).

 Another issue in a standard build is that there is a discontinuity of the levels of insulation resulting in a high level of thermal bridging and air leakage throughout the structure which is not feasible when trying to obtain the passive standard of 15 kWh/m2 per year for energy demand.